-Apparently it is a function that has been on cars for quite a few years now, although all of our recent cars were from 2010 and older.
+Apparently, it’s a function that has been on cars for quite a few years now.
+Although all of our recent cars were from 2010 and older.
 Because of this, we were very much so oblivious to how lovely the button actually was.

 It is called an SKS or smart key system.

-It means that instead of digging is your purse for your keys all you have to do is press the button and the car door will unlock, if you press it twice it will unlock all of the car doors.
-It only works if the key is within three feet of the car or less.
+This means that instead of digging in your purse for your keys all you have to do is press the button and the car door will unlock, if you press it twice it will unlock all of the car doors.
+But it only works if the key is within three feet of the car or less.